One Second After (film)

-One Second After is an upcoming American science fiction thriller film directed by Scott Rogers from a script adaptation by J. Michael Straczynski of the 2009 novel of the same name by William R. Forstchen.
+One Second After is an upcoming American science fiction thriller film directed by Scott Rogers from a script adaptation by J. Michael Straczynski and Nicole Roewe of the 2009 novel of the same name by William R. Forstchen.
 It stars Famke Janssen, Josh Holloway, Hannah John-Kamen, and Mary McDonnell.

 Premise

-In a small North Carolina town, a former military officer must protect his family and community after an electromagnetic pulse disables all technology, plunging the world into chaos exposing the fragility of civilization.
+In a small North Carolina town, a former military officer must protect his family and community after North Korea sets off 3 electromagnetic pulse bombs 27 miles above the US, disabling all technology, plunging the North American Hemisphere into chaos exposing the fragility of civilization.